asman1337/asman1337/privacy-policy-b3m.md

 Our App may request certain permissions to access your mobile device features, such as:
 - **Location**: Used to help accurately assign complaint locations (optional).
 - **Camera/Storage**: Used to allow users to upload photos for complaint evidence (optional).

-Users can manage these permissions in their device settings.
+Users can manage or revoke these permissions at any time in their device settings.

 ## How We Use Collected Information